 Online, sharing and gig economy

 If you drive people around, do odd jobs, rent out your possessions, run social media accounts or sell products, your income from these activities may be assessable and your expenses deductible.
-This can include income from barter, cryptocurrency payments and the sharing economy as well.
+This can include income from barter, cryptocurrency and the sharing economy as well.

 If you’re an employee who’s paid cash, your employer must still pay you the correct award wages, withhold tax from your pay and pay your super as required by law.
 They must also provide you with an income statement at tax time which should match up with the income they paid you.

 For contractors, the consequences of not declaring cash income may include a tax bill with interest as well as criminal and administrative penalties.
-The ATO is cracking down on the cash economy so it’s best to do your taxes properly.
+The ATO is cracking down on the shadow economy so it’s best to do your taxes properly.

 Personal services income and sole traders